Israel wages 'war between wars' as Mideast threats simmer

 An Israeli source briefed on military planning suggested that Eshel and other top officers might be trying to justify the armed forces' high price to a thrift-minded government.

-The defense budget is around 51.5 billion shekels ($14.74 billion), 6 percent of GDP, and the government wants wide cuts.
+The defence budget is around 51.5 billion shekels ($14.74 billion), 6 percent of GDP, and the government wants wide cuts.

 Fiscal pressure and Syria's surrender of chemical arms to foreign inspectors led Israel to stop issuing its citizens gas masks as of next month.
 In another sign Israelis do not fear imminent shelling of their interior, the Defence Ministry wants to shut the Civil Defence Ministry and take over its duties.

-The most obviously expensive and so-far unrealized military mission has been the mooted war on Iran's nuclear program.
+The most obviously expensive and so-far unrealized military mission has been the mooted war on Iran's nuclear programme.

 An interim deal between Iran and world powers put the brakes on Israeli Prime Minister Benjamin Netanyahu, though he condemned the accord as an "historic mistake" that eased sanctions while leaving Iran's nuclear infrastructure intact.